gcrtnst/sw-compdocs/sw_compdocs/01_VEHICLE_CONTROL.md

 | composite | Seat data | Outputs the axis, hotkey and occupied data from the helm.
 (On/Off 1+ : Hotkeys) (On/Off 31 : Trigger) (On/Off 32 : Occupied) (Value 1 : [a]/[d]) (Value 2 : [w]/[s]) (Value 3 : [left]/[right]) (Value 4 : [up]/[down]) (Value 9 : Look X)  (Value 10 : Look Y) |
 | audio | Headset Audio |  |

+## Keel (Large)

+A large boat keel used for sailing.

+The keel resists rolling forces while submerged, helping to keep a boat upright and stable.
+The keel also resists lateral sliding forces, causing the majority of a boats movement to be in the direction of the keel axis.
+When combined with the force provided by a sail, this allows a sailboat to move forward in a crosswind, or even upwind.

+### PROPERTIES

+- Mass: 2000
+- Dimensions (WxDxH): 3x25x9
+- Cost: $2000
+- Tags: boat,basic
+- File: keel_large.xml

+## Keel (Medium)

+A medium boat keel used for sailing.

+The keel resists rolling forces while submerged, helping to keep a boat upright and stable.
+The keel also resists lateral sliding forces, causing the majority of a boats movement to be in the direction of the keel axis.
+When combined with the force provided by a sail, this allows a sailboat to move forward in a crosswind, or even upwind.

+### PROPERTIES

+- Mass: 1000
+- Dimensions (WxDxH): 3x15x7
+- Cost: $1000
+- Tags: boat,basic
+- File: keel_medium.xml

+## Keel (Small)

+A small boat keel used for sailing.

+The keel resists rolling forces while submerged, helping to keep a boat upright and stable.
+The keel also resists lateral sliding forces, causing the majority of a boats movement to be in the direction of the keel axis.
+When combined with the force provided by a sail, this allows a sailboat to move forward in a crosswind, or even upwind.

+### PROPERTIES

+- Mass: 500
+- Dimensions (WxDxH): 1x9x5
+- Cost: $300
+- Tags: boat,basic
+- File: keel_small.xml

 ## Keep Active Block

 A keep alive marking block.